 If your plans include traveling, particularly internationally, please understand you will do so at your own risk and may face difficulties in return travel to the U.S. and/or possible restricted access to the CWU campus.
 Depending on your destination, you may have to make difficult decisions to change or even cancel plans to ensure your own well-being and timely return to campus.
-In many countries, there may be new entry and exit control measures and even quarantines implemented with very little notice during the coming weeks.
+In many countries, there may be new entry and exit control measures and even quarantines implemented with very little notice.

 These actions could severely impact your plans and/or delay your return home or your ability to return to campus once you are back in the state.
 Please carefully weigh the risks and benefits of any international travel and view U.S. Centers for Disease Control and Prevention information on COVID-19 to learn more.

 Financial aid packages for virtual and online classes remain the same as they would have been for in-person instruction.
 For financial aid questions, e-mail the Financial Aid Office at firstname.lastname@example.org.
 Students can also book a phone appointment with a counselor at the Financial Aid department’s website.